minio/minio/docs/distributed/DECOMMISSION.md

 └─────┴─────────────────────────────────┴──────────────────────────────────┴──────────┘
 ```

-> NOTE: Canceled decommission will not make the pool active again, since we might have
-> Potentially partial duplicate content on the other pools, to avoid this scenario be
-> absolutely sure to start decommissioning as a planned activity.
+> NOTE: Canceled decommission will not make the pool active again, since we might have  potentially partial namespace on the other pools, to avoid this scenario be absolutely sure to make decommissioning a planned well thought activity.
+This is not to be run on a daily basis.

 ```
 λ mc admin decommission cancel alias/ http://minio{1...2}/data{1...4}